wilsonify/wilsonify.github.io/content/recipes/BASIC MAPLE GRANOLA WITH ADDIN IDEAS18.md

 ---
 title: "BASIC MAPLE GRANOLA WITH ADD-IN IDEAS"
 tags:
   - recipe
 ---

 # BASIC MAPLE GRANOLA WITH ADD-IN IDEAS

-#### yields  5 cup
+**Yields:** 5 cups

-## ingredients
+## Ingredients
-* 3 cup rolled oats
+- 3 cups rolled oats
-* 1/2 cup sunflower seeds
+- 1/2 cup sunflower seeds
-* 1/2 cup almonds
+- 1/2 cup almonds
-* 1/4 cup uncooked millet
+- 1/4 cup uncooked millet
-* 1/2 cup maple syrup
+- 1/2 cup maple syrup
-* 1/3 cup olive oil
+- 1/3 cup olive oil
-* 1/2 tsp vanilla extract
+- 1/2 teaspoon vanilla extract
-* 1/2 tsp ground cinnamon
+- 1/2 teaspoon ground cinnamon
-* 1/2 tsp salt
+- 1/2 teaspoon salt
-* 1/2 cup dried cranberries (optional)
+- 1/2 cup dried cranberries (optional)

 ## Instructions
-1 Heat your oven to 300°F. Line a rimmed baking sheet with some parchment paper.
+1. Preheat your oven to 300°F. Line a rimmed baking sheet with parchment paper.

-2 Mix together the oats, seeds, nuts, and millet in a large bowl.
+2. In a large bowl, mix together the oats, sunflower seeds, almonds, and millet.

-3 In a medium glass, stir together the maple syrup, oil, and vanilla.
-Pour this all over the oat

-mixture and stir that    around until everything looks coated.
-Add the cinnamon and the salt
+3. In a medium glass, stir together the maple syrup, olive oil, and vanilla.
+Pour this mixture over the oat mixture and stir until everything is well coated.
+Add the cinnamon and salt, and stir again.

-and stir.

-4 Pour all of this evenly over that baking sheet and stick it in the oven for 40 minutes.
-Stir it

-every 10 minutes so that it cooks evenly.
-You’ll know this    is done when everything looks

-kinda toasted and the oats feel crispy instead of damp.
-Stir in the dried fruit now if you’re using
+4. Spread the mixture evenly on the prepared baking sheet.
+Bake for 40 minutes, stirring every 10 minutes to ensure even cooking.
+The granola is done when it looks toasted and the oats feel crispy instead of damp.

-any.
-Let that all cool on the baking sheet and then store it in an airtight container for up to 2
+5. If using dried cranberries, stir them into the granola after baking.
+Let the granola cool completely on the baking sheet, then store it in an airtight container for up to 2 weeks.

-weeks.
+## Add-In Ideas

-5 Want to mix it up?
-Try these nut and fruit combos: almonds and chopped, dried apricots or
+- Try these nut and fruit combos:

-strawberries; walnuts and dried pears or figs; pecans and dried cherries; peanuts and dried

-apples or bananas.
-Just use whateverthe  sounds good to you.
+  - Almonds with chopped dried apricots or strawberries
+  - Walnuts with dried pears or figs
+  - Pecans with dried cherries
+  - Peanuts with dried apples or bananas
+- Use whatever nuts and dried fruits you prefer!

 ## Modifications
-Basically, 1 cup of whatever nuts you prefer.
+- You can use 1 cup of any nuts of your choice.

-No millet?   it, just add more oats.
+- If you don't have millet, simply add more oats.

-Legit syrup can get kinda  expensive.
-But so can granola.
-Save up for the good   .

-Or use any dried fruit you like.
+- Quality maple syrup can be expensive, but it's worth it for delicious granola.
+Alternatively, use any dried fruit you like.

+Enjoy your homemade maple granola with endless customization options!